jetthoughts/jt.github.io/_posts/2010-03-11-remote-rails-console.markdown

 authors_git: miry
 tags: capistrano,git,mercurial
 category: tech
+excerpt: How to run remote Rails console using Capistrano.
 ---

-Many times we want execute some commands in remote servers.
+Many times we want to execute some commands in remote servers.
 We login to server, change directory, run script/console.
 Thanks to Capistrano we could only add next snippet to *config/deploy.rb* of our rails app:

 {% highlight ruby linenos=table %}
 desc "remotely console"